 for i in range(coverage.model_point_data.shape[0]):

-sum_assured = coverage.get("sum_assured, i)
+sum_assured = coverage.get("sum_assured", i)

 _type = coverage.get("type", i)